sailfishos/docs.sailfishos.org/Develop/HW_Adaptation/Sailfish_X_Xperia_Android_10_Build_and_Flash/README.md

 D=droid-system-$VENDOR-template
-git clone --recursive https://github.com/mer-hybris/$D cd $D sudo droid-system-device/helpers/copy_tree.sh $ANDROID_ROOT-mnt-system/system $ANDROID_ROOT-mnt-vendor/vendor rpm/droid-system-$HABUILD_DEVICE.spec
+git clone --recursive https://github.com/mer-hybris/$D cd $D
+# The following command will throw up patch errors for `init.wod.rc` and `ld.config.28.txt`.
+These are to be expected and can be ignored.
+sudo droid-system-device/helpers/copy_tree.sh $ANDROID_ROOT-mnt-system/system $ANDROID_ROOT-mnt-vendor/vendor rpm/droid-system-$HABUILD_DEVICE.spec
 # You can commit the changes, but before you push them out, make sure:
 # - to check binary file/repo size limits